 - Pay a similar Maximum Out of Pocket Amount for Major Healthcare Needs

-- If you have a major illness or accident, you're likely going to hit your maximum out-of-pocket amount, which are similar on both types of plans.
+- Suppose you have a significant illness or accident.
+In that case, you're likely to hit your maximum out-of-pocket amount, which is similar on both types of plans.

 Think of it like a la carte meal vs. a combo meal.
 A regular plan with a deductible cost is like a combo meal.
-When you need to see someone for your health, you know the cost.
+When you need to see someone for your health, you know the price.
 Say you’re in a car accident and find yourself at the hospital.
 You know that cost.
 But if you go to the hospital on a $0 deductible plan, you have the base cost.
-Then you must pay for individual services just like you would for a side in an a la carte matter, such as lab testing, surgeon fees, more days, drugs, etc. That adds up quickly because you’re playing more than one copay.
-There are no surprises with a combo meal, and the costs are lumped together, which is why a regular plan is a better idea.
+Then you must pay for individual services just like you would for a side in an a la carte matter, such as lab testing, surgeon fees, more days, drugs, etc.